-Stagen uses the term "enrolling" to describe the process inherent in achieving others' buy-in.
-Enrollment begins with the assumption that people are already committed to something (related to the endeavor) and uncovering those connections may lead to a collaborative rather than compliant attitude toward the effort.6 It involves listening deeply to what people really want and allows them to draw their own conclusions and exercise free choice.
-Although enrollment is a skill that takes time to cultivate, the result is often greater levels of alignment and commitment.
+Stagen uses the term "enrolling" to describe the process inherent in achieving buy-ins from others.
+Enrollment begins with the assumption that people are already committed to something related to the endeavor.
+Uncovering those connections can lead to a collaborative rather than compliant attitude toward the effort.
+It involves listening deeply to what people really want and allowing them to draw their own conclusions and exercise free choice.
+Although enrollment is a skill that takes time to cultivate, the result is often a greater level of alignment and commitment.